Age of consent in Oceania: Papua New Guinea

 In Papua New Guinea it is unlawful to have carnal knowledge of a girl under the age of 16.
 If the victim is aged 12 or more, it is a defence if the defendant "believed, on reasonable grounds" that the girl was aged 16 or older.
 It is a crime for any person to indecently deal with a boy under the age of 14 (section 211), and boys under the age of 17 are not deemed able to consent to acts by another male that, but for their consent, would be indecent assaults (section 243).
 Also having or allowing carnal knowledge "against the order of nature" is illegal at any age, as are acts of "gross indecency" between males (sections 210 and 212).

-Pitcairn Island (United Kingdom)

-The current age of consent appears to be 16, as a 1999 case involved a New Zealand tourist convicted of "unlawful carnal knowledge" of a girl of 15 (this will be confirmed once The Pitcairn Constitution Order 2010 comes into effect).
-However the Pitcairn sexual assault trial of 2004 involved mostly charges of rape or sexual assault, not "underage sex" (and some "gross indecency with a child under 14" charges), although it was claimed during the trial that (presumably consensual) "underage sex" with girls from the age of 12 was normal on Pitcairn.

 Samoa

 The age of consent in Samoa is 16, per Section 59.
 Sexual conduct with young person under 16, of the Crime Act 2013.
 Homosexual acts are illegal regardless of age (Section 67.
 Sodomy).